The Honesdale Borough Police report an incident involving terroristic threats and public drunkenness occurred on March 30.

-Page 2 of 2 - On April 16, Reeder was given a preliminary arraignment and charged with fleeing and eluding police, a 3rd degree felony, recklessly endangering another person, a misdemeanor and several summary vehicle code violations.
+On April 16, Reeder was given a preliminary arraignment and charged with fleeing and eluding police, a 3rd degree felony, recklessly endangering another person, a misdemeanor and several summary vehicle code violations.

 He failed to post $5,000 bail and was returned to the correctional facility.
 He will appear in central court April 24.